 Hedgehogs in the garden

-Hedgehogs are a gardener's friend, as they eat snails, slugs and insects.
+Hedgehogs are a gardener's friend, as they eat beetles, caterpillars, worms and other invertebrates.

 Make a hedgehog a home

-Leave areas of the garden 'wild', with piles of leaf litter and logs.
-These are an attractive nest as well as a home for the invertebrates (slugs, beetles) that hedgehogs like to eat.
+Leave areas of the garden wild, with piles of leaves, logs or compost.
+These are an attractive nest as well as a home for the invertebrates that hedgehogs like to eat.

-Food and fresh water will encourage hedgehogs to return.
-Leave out foods like tinned dog or cat food (not fish-based) and crushed dog or cat biscuits.
-Specialist hedgehog food is also recommended and can be bought from wildlife food suppliers.
+Supplementing a hedgehog's natural diet by leaving out food and fresh water is a great way to encourage local hogs into your garden.
+Leave out foods like tinned dog or cat food and cat biscuits or crushed dog biscuits.
+Good quality, meaty specialist hedgehog food can be bought from wildlife food suppliers.

-- Cover drains and holes and place bricks at the side of ponds to give hedgehogs an easy route out.
-Cover swimming pools overnight and when not in use.
+- Place bricks or stones at the side of ponds, or create a sloped edge on part of the pond to give hedgehogs a way to climb out if they fall in.
+Cover swimming pools overnight and when they're not in use.

-- Check for hedgehogs before using strimmers or mowers, particularly under hedges where animals may rest.
-Check compost heaps for nesting hogs before forking over.
+- Check for hedgehogs before using strimmers or mowers, particularly under hedges where they might be resting during the day.
+If you're forking over a compost heap, these should also be checked first for any nesting hogs.

-- Slug pellets can poison hedgehogs and should only be used as a last resort.
-Instead try using one of many "natural" alternatives, like sprinkling crushed eggshells or coffee grounds around the plants you need to protect.
+- Slug pellets and pesticides can poison hedgehogs and should only be used as a last resort.
+Instead, try using one of many natural alternatives, like sprinkling crushed eggshells or coffee grounds around the plants you need to protect.
 If you have to use pellets, place them under a slate which is inaccessible to hedgehogs.
+The outdoor use of slug pellets containing metaldehyde will be banned in Great Britain from March 2022.

 Did you know?